-Music

-Acquaints the student (both with and without a musical background) with the fundamental elements of music.
-Including, but not limited to: pitch, meter and rhythm, chords/harmony, notation, and ear training.

-Gives individual instruction in the fundamentals of keyboard technique.
+Music MUS 110MUSIC APPRECIATION3(3-0)Normally Offered: FStudents will be exposed to many forms and periods of Western music, with emphasis on listening in order to follow the composer's musical ideas.
+MUS 120FUNDAMENTALS OF MUSIC3(3-0)Normally Offered: F, SPAcquaints the student (both with and without a musical background) with the fundamental elements of music.Including, but not limited to: pitch, meter and rhythm, chords/harmony, notation, and ear training.
+MUS 121 PIANO MUS 122PIANO.2(0-2)Normally Offered: F, SPContinues instruction in the fundamentals of keyboard technique.
 Graded pieces comprise the repertoire that is chosen according to the student's proficiency.
-One-half hour lessons each week, by prior arrangement with instructor.

-Continues instruction in the fundamentals of keyboard technique.
-Graded pieces comprise the repertoire that is chosen according to the student's proficiency.
-It is a continuation of MUS 121 and is comprised of a one-half hour lesson each week by prior arrangement with instructor.
-Prerequisite: MUS 121.
+It is a continuation of MUS 121 and is comprised of a one- half hour lesson each week by prior arrangement with instructor.Prerequisite: MUS 121.
+MUS 123 VOICE I MUS 124VOICE II2(0-2)Normally Offered: F, SPThis course continues one-on-one instruction and builds upon concepts learned in MUS 123 Voice I. Studentswill add some foreign language songs in this course.Prerequisite: MUS 123 Voice I for instructor permission.
+MUS 125 MUSIC THEORY MUS 126MUSIC THEORY4(4-0)Normally Offered: F, SPFurther studies the elements of musical notation, ear training and part-writing techniques.

-Music

-MUS 123 VOICE I (0-2) No www.all.

-Student begins his/her study of voice with simple folk songs and easily-learned art songs.
-Subject matter includes: an attitude of enthusiasm, pleasure and confidence in singing, proper posture and diaphragmatic breathing, clear enunciation of pure vowel sounds and precise articulation of consonant sounds.
-A variety of styles are studied including: art songs and arias, texts in foreign languages and proper pronunciation of these texts.

-This course continues one-on-one instruction and builds upon concepts learned in MUS 123 Voice I. Students will add some foreign language songs in this course.

-Prerequisite: MUS 123 Voice I for instructor permission.

-Studies the elements of musical notation, ear training and part-writing techniques.
-This is a fundamental course.
-Theory is recommended of all students who expect to continue in music after leaving Alpena Community College, whether majoring or minoring in music.

-Further studies the elements of musical notation, ear training and part-writing techniques.
 This is a continuation of MUS 125.
-Both semesters of Music Theory are recommended for all students who expect to continue in music after leaving Alpena Community College, whether majoring or minoring in music.
-Prerequisite: MUS 125.
+Both semesters of Music Theory are recommended for all students who expect to continue in music after leaving Alpena Community College, whether majoring or minoring in music.Prerequisite: MUS 125.
+MUS 130 COMMUNITY CHORUS WITH THUNDER BAY ARTS COUNCIL